 MCVCIS: The Multi-Court Voice Case Information System allows one to search and retrieve case records from a touch-tone phone.
 Users can access the court’s public records repository anytime to collect free information about bankruptcy cases.
 Searchers may call (866)-222-8029 and choose Maine as the state where the bankruptcy was registered.

-Archives: The National Archives and Records Administration (NARA) keeps bankruptcy records for the United States Bankruptcy Court for the District of Maine.
+Archives: The National Archives & Records Administration (NARA) keeps bankruptcy records for the United States Bankruptcy Court for the District of Maine.
 To obtain these records, the requester can either order straight from the appropriate Federal Resource Center (FRC) or through the court.
 The clerk’s office receives court-ordered documents.
 When the documents arrive, the requester is usually notified.

 Courthouse: Bankruptcy documents can be acquired from the courthouse via the clerk’s office or open access terminals at a fee.
 Individuals may find courthouses using the following addresses: